 We are witnessing a larger migration of whales along our shores this year.
 Along with an increased amount of amazing documented sightings, and an introduction of our first whale watching tourist ventures.
 Watching whales as the layperson going about our adventure filled boating lives, I know we’re all a little unsure of what is OK and considered acceptable when it comes to our own whale spotting encounters.
 GBRMPA have shared with the local LMAC committee some info as a guide for safety and protection when out on the water encountering these giant majestic beasts.

 There are legal obligations to consider when around whales and dolphins which are pretty straight forward but worth a read.
-We’ve shared more of the content in the next blog.
 Click the links if you want more info and while you’re out there keep safe, enjoy the display.

 If you’re looking for land sighting opportunities visit Whale Spotting Yeppoon & Capricornia FB Page (see below)

 The Great Barrier Reef is a vitally important breeding ground to about 30 species of whales and dolphins.
 The most commonly sighted whales are massive humpbacks, which migrate to the Great Barrier Reef Marine Park’s warmer waters from Antarctica, from May to September – to court, mate, give birth or rear their calves.
 Important to their continued survival are ‘nurseries’, free from any harassment.

 If you use the waters of the Marine Park, you have a responsibility to help protect whales and dolphins and to keep safe distances from them.
 The following legal requirements are set out in the Great Barrier Reef Marine Park Regulations 1983 and are complemented under the Environment Protection and Biodiversity Conservation Act 1999.